 With a massive fixed and mobile infrastructure transformation underway, communication service providers have a forecasted global capex spend of over $300B in 2021, which is expected to grow dramatically as IoT and edge-based solutions develop and 5G infrastructure build increases.
 As a result, CSP's have an even greater need for solutions that keep network reliability and performance at high levels.

 In a 2020 study, IDC estimated that CSPs worldwide have approximately 16 hours of downtime per year at a cost of $1.4M per hour.
-This number is just an average; the impact of unplanned network downtime can be far greater when considering the financial impact on businesses that rely on the network, and the reputational damage to the CSP's brand.
+This number is an average; the impact of unplanned network downtime can be far greater, with a financial impact of $2.0M per hour on businesses that rely on the network, and the reputational damage to the CSP's brand.
 To ensure great customer experiences, and prevent downtime, CSPs are implementing proactive and predictive capabilities.
 In the same IDC study, the value of proactive and predictive capabilities became very evident when respondents stated that having these capabilities resulted in 14% fewer hours of downtime and 15% fewer downtime incidents per year.

 Having the right maintenance solutions in place can thus help CSPs dramatically reduce downtime, and – by association – provide higher network availability and performance that creates an excellent service experience for customers.